Emrys-Merlin/ansible_collections/README.md

 # My Ansible Collections

 I use ansible to orchestrate my servers for private projects.
 In particular, I often use raspberry pis or [uberspace](https://uberspace.de/en/) to host my services.
 Here, I collect the roles that I find useful.
+They are not polished.
+So, please proceed with caution 🙂

 ## Collections